 - The Center’s Policy on Financial Support, which requires that the Center’s news coverage be independent of donors and that all providers of revenue will be publicly identified.

-- Membership standards of the Investigative News Network, the nation’s first consortium of nonprofit investigative news organizations.
-The Center is a founding member of INN and the standards, developed with assistance of the Center’s leaders, require members to disclose information about donors and financial practices, produce nonpartisan investigative journalism, and “apply high journalistic standards for accuracy and fairness and which prevent conflicts of interest that compromise the integrity of the work.”
+- Membership standards of the Institute for Nonprofit News (originally Investigative News Network), the nation’s first consortium of nonprofit investigative news organizations.
+The Center is a founding member of INN and the standards, developed with assistance of the Center’s leaders, require members to disclose information about donors and financial practices, produce nonpartisan investigative journalism, and apply high journalistic standards for accuracy and fairness.

 Society of Professional Journalists Code of Ethics